iloveponies/120-hour-epic-sax-marathon/one-function-to-rule-them-all.markdown

 The third definition of `max` is using *variable arguments*.
 It means that the function can be called with any amount of parameters.
 The first two parameters are given names `x` and `y` and the rest of the parameters are grouped into a sequence and given a name `more`.
-Lets look at an evaluation:
+Let's look at an evaluation:

 ~~~clojure
 (max 1 2 3 4)